 State auditors found the NCDOC “could reduce its inmate healthcare costs if medical providers billed Medicaid for inpatient services provided to Medicaid-eligible inmates.”

 The Medicaid eligibility requirements “include income and resource limits, citizenship and alien status, state of residence, 20 years old or younger, 65 years old or older, pregnant, blind or disabled,” according to the audit report.
-Prisoners “could also be Medicaid ...
+Prisoners “could also be Medicaid eligible if they are considered ...

 The North Carolina Department of Corrections (NCDOC) “could save about $11.5 million a year by requiring hospitals and other medical service providers to bill Medicaid for eligible inmate inpatient hospital and professional services,” according to an August 2010 report by the North Carolina State Auditor’s Office.